blmayer/website/README.md

 It is a two step process:

-- To build the worker code run `make` and the webpages are put into the javaScript file *index-loaded.js*.
+- To build the worker code run `make` and the webpages are put into KV.
 - To deploy run `wrangler publish`.

-### Notes

-Each page must have an entry on the makefile and on the *pages* object in *index.js*.